wp-plugins/w4-post-list/readme.txt

 == Frequently Asked Questions ==

-Please ask question in the comments <a href="http://w4dev.com/w4-plugin/w4-post-list">here</a>.
+Please ask any question regarding the plugin - <a href="http://wordpress.org/support/plugin/w4-post-list">here</a>.

+If you find this plugin useful, please add your <a href="http://wordpress.org/support/view/plugin-reviews/w4-post-list">review</a>.

 == Screenshots ==